AlexanderJWard/gpu-bytes/README.md

 ### GPU List

 The GPU list shows all the graphics cards added by an admin user, these can be clicked and viewed by all users.
-Admin users can click the edit and delete buttons to complete the action for each GPU.
+Admin users can click the edit and delete buttons to complete the action for each GPU, there is also an Add GPU button to create a new entry in the database.
 All users can click the **Sort By** dropdown menu to change the view between **View All**, **AMD**, and **NVIDIA** which filters the view based on GPU.

 __General Authenticated User & Unauthenticated User__